aleross/angular-segment-analytics/README.md

         return $rootScope.isProduction;
     });
 });
 ```

 ## Configuration API

 The configuration API is available on the `segmentProvider` and `segment` service.
+For configuring via a constant, see [defaultSegmentConfig](https://github.com/aleross/angular-segment-analytics/blob/master/src/config.js) for the property names to override.

 All configuration methods are chainable:
 ```js
 segmentProvider
     .setKey('xx')